spicyjack/mayhem-docs/idgames_sync.md

 ## idgames_sync.pl ##

 - See also **https://github.com/spicyjack/App-idGamesSync/issues**
-- Split `idgames_sync.pl` into separate files/modules
-  - Add a target to the `Makefile` that can recombine all the files back into one file
-  - Go one step further and compact the file?
-    - Not really needed, since the file won't be downloaded?
-    - Would it help speed up the parser at all?
-  - Separate the idgames_sync.pl script into individual classes, and write a "recombinator" script for combining all of the classes into one script in order to make it easier to distribute
+- Write a "recombinator" script for combining all of the classes into one script in order to make it easier to distribute
-- The local copy of the archive is not verified against the ls-laR.gz file, so files that are not in the ls-laR.gz file are not deleted from the local host (also, see test cases below)
-  - _Github issue #41_ - Files in `/newstuff` are not deleted when the file is moved out of `/newstuff` in `ls-laR.gz`
-  - _Github issue #5_ - Add deleting of files off of the local filesystem using the `--delete` switch
 - Set taint mode in idgames_sync.pl, and then untaint any environment variables as they are used
 - Test cases